Sanitizer is a tool which can detect problems in Cryptomator vaults and restore lost data.

 After running Sanitizer, the files

 *.check.txt are created.
 Those files contain some information about your vault (a list of the (encrypted) files and a problems report).
-If your vault does not work as expected, you can send the files to our support email address and we will have a look.

 If you’re looking for a way to restore missing file extensions after using the